Manatee Rescue & Rehabilitation Partnership: Structure and budget

 The member organizations of the MRP elect its officers, who include the chairman and co-chairman of the group, as well as organizational subcommittees, which each have a chairman or co-chairs.
 The current subcommittees include Rescue/Rehabilitation, Release, Monitoring, Veterinary, and Education/Outreach.
 Working groups can be created at the discretion of the chairs to address particular issues needing extra attention.
-Biannual meetings are held of the entire membership, which includes SeaWorld Orlando, Miami Seaquarium, Walt Disney World, The Seas at Epcot, Columbus Zoo, Cincinnati Zoo, U.S. Fish and Wildlife Service, Florida Fish and Wildlife Conservation Commission, Mote Marine Laboratory, Save the Manatee Club, Pittsburgh Zoo, Jacksonville Zoo and Gardens, Homosassa Springs Wildlife State Park, ZooTampa, University of Florida Aquatic Animal Health Program, and Clearwater Marine Aquarium.
+Biannual meetings are held of the entire membership, which includes SeaWorld Orlando, Walt Disney World, The Seas at Epcot, Columbus Zoo, Cincinnati Zoo, U.S. Fish and Wildlife Service, Florida Fish and Wildlife Conservation Commission, Mote Marine Laboratory, Save the Manatee Club, Pittsburgh Zoo, Jacksonville Zoo and Gardens, Homosassa Springs Wildlife State Park, ZooTampa, University of Florida Aquatic Animal Health Program, and Clearwater Marine Aquarium.
 Because it is a self governing entity, the MRP requires participation from all of its members to ensure agreement and function efficiently.

 The budget of the MRP is funded by the state of Florida though the Marine Resources Conservation Trust Fund, in addition to contributions of its members.
 Other member organizations of the MRP donate their services to the organization by treating and housing the manatees and providing in-kind services.
 It is very expensive to track and monitor manatees post-release, so this function has historically made up the bulk of the MRP's operating expenses.
 An increase in the number of manatees requiring tracking in recent years has strained the resources of the MRP, causing the organization to seek additional outside funding.